 As Richard Kahlenberg, a tireless one-man advocate for class-based policies, points out, race-based admission policies are supported by only about a quarter of the population.
 Conversely, class and income-based policies are supported by upwards of two-thirds of the population.
 That represents a far stronger foundation for keeping diversity policies thriving over the next few decades.

 And there’s more.
 Carnevale and Rose concluded that class-based policies produce higher graduation rates than either a pure merit-based system (test scores and high school GPAs) or a traditional affirmative action program.
 And eliminating race-based policies would also put an end to the suspicion that continues to dog black and Latino college graduates from employers who wonder if their degrees were really fairly earned.

 One of the main advantages of race-based policies is that they help create social awareness of racism and demonstrate that it is a priority.
 The ongoing problem of racism is denied by a significant segment of the US population.
-But they are hard-core racism deniers most of them are probably going to just get more resentful about race-based policies.
-They are much more tolerant of class-based policies that happen to achieve very similar ends.
+But they are hard-core racism deniers most of them are probably going to just get even more resentful about race-based policies.
+They are much more tolerant of the kind of class-based policies that happen to achieve very similar ends.